Verpa bohemica: Edibility

-In Russia Verpa bohemica is a commercial species.
-It is usually sold frozen.
-No clinical cases have been registered within the Russian Federation concerning intoxications to this mushroom up to date.
-Despite that, the edibility of this species has been source of different opinions.
-Although Verpa bohemica is eaten by many, consumption of large amounts in a single sitting, or on successive days, has been reported to cause poisoning in susceptible individuals.
+Despite being sold (usually frozen) in Russia, the edibility of Verpa is debated.
+Although it is eaten by many, consumption of large amounts in a single sitting, or on successive days, has been reported to cause poisoning in susceptible individuals.
 Symptoms include gastrointestinal upset and lack of muscular coordination, similar to the effects reported by some individuals after consuming the false morel species Gyromitra esculenta.
-The responsible toxin in G. esculenta is gyromitrin; it was suspected that V. bohemica may be able to synthesize low levels of the toxin, however, no experiments on V. bohemica have concluded that it contains any level of gyromitrin.
-Over-consumption of the mushroom has been reported to have induced a coma.
-The edibility of Verpa has been concluded to be the same as that of Morchella: always cook thoroughly and if eating for the first time, restrict consumption to small portions to test tolerance.
+The responsible toxin in G. esculenta is gyromitrin; it was suspected that V. bohemica may be able to synthesize low levels of the toxin, but this has yet to be experimentally detected.
+Overconsumption of the mushroom has been reported to induce coma.
+There are also reports of alcohol intolerance (disulfiram-like reaction) after consumption.

+According to one report, the edibility of Verpa is similar to that of Morchella.
+It should always be cooked thoroughly and, if being eaten for the first time, restricted to small portions to test tolerance.
 Some advocate only eating the caps and discarding the stems.
 Opinions on the flavor of the mushrooms vary, ranging from "strong but not on a par with true morels", to "pleasant", to "not distinctive".